 Why Sync 2 Google Drive Accounts?

-In order to manage multiple Google Drive easily, sync 2 Google Drive accounts is one solution and transfer files from one Google Drive to another is another situation.
-In this article, we will guide you on how to sync several Google Drive accounts.
+In order to manage multiple Google Drive accounts easily, the way to sync two Google Drive accountsit is one solution and the method to transfer files from one Google Drive to another is another solution.
+In this article, we will guide you on how to sync several Google Drive accounts in different ways.

 Step 2.
 Add Google Drive Accounts